Frequently Asked Questions

 npm

-Install Dependencies: We need the official Sinch SDK packages, NestJS config module for environment variables, and validation packages.
+Install Dependencies: Install the official Sinch SDK packages, NestJS config module for environment variables, and validation packages.

 .env